Matt Bienia

 Six years ago, when he was 23 years old, Matt Bienia had a goal, get in shape for his wedding.
 He was already in the midst of a successful career working as an engineer on government projects.
-More specifically on military projects where he helps our troops with the technology they need to serve our country.
+More specifically on military projects where he helps our troops with the technology, they need to serve our country.
 For his goal of getting in shape for his wedding, Bienia walked into an MMA gym and since then he has become one of the top amateur lightweights in the state of Massachusetts.
 That of course was not the plan.

 “I just got hooked, I went to pretty much every class they had for the entire six months before my wedding.
 I was there five/six days a week, I probably trained some weeks, 15-20 hours just because I had nothing else to do.
-My hobbies prior to that was coming home and hanging out with my roommate and trying to think of elaborate meals to cook.”
+My hobbies prior to that were coming home and hanging out with my roommate and trying to think of elaborate meals to cook.”

 He had always been an athlete, physical sports at that.
 In high school, he played goalie in lacrosse, always getting hit with the ball and loving it.
 It was also around that time that he became a UFC fan.
-He and his fraternity brothers would stream the fights and he wouldn’t miss a single fight, not even the prelims.
+He and his fraternity brothers would stream the fights, and he wouldn’t miss a single fight, not even the prelims.
 He still tries to watch all of the fights but because of his career, training for his hobby, his family (including a 14-month-old daughter) and miscellaneous things he isn’t able to keep up as much.
 But he keeps a list of what he has missed and goes back to watch them when he can.

 Though he only officially started training and fighting after college, his fighting experience started when he went on a study abroad in London, where he and his friends started their own little fight club.

 “So my junior year of college I actually went to London for two months to do some project work over there.
 From the beginning when we were over there, there was like 25-30 of us, we would just go out and drink and blow absurd amounts of money and just be college kids in London.
 After two or three weeks, we realized how much money we were spending, so we started staying in some nights and we would clear out the common room and have no punches to the face fight club.
 It was lame looking back on it.
 We had nothing better to do.
-We were stuck in London and we had nothing better to do.
+We were stuck in London, and we had nothing better to do.
 So we were like let’s fight and see what happens.”

 With that experience, when he started training at ZenQuest Martial Arts Center taking an actual fight was in the back of his mind.